• Residence: Christiansburg, Va.

 • Drove a Monster Truck in 2012

-• Father David Hagan owns Shelor Motor Mile new car dealerships and the Motor Mile Speedway short-track and drag strip in Radford, Va.
+• Father David Hagan owns Shelor Motor Mile new car dealerships and the Motor Mile Speedway short-track and drag strip and Matt Hagan Outdoors in Radford, Va.

-Matt and his team won the 2011 NHRA Funny Car Championship for Don Schumacher Racing in just his third full season competing in one of drag racing’s top two categories.
+Matt won the 2011 NHRA Funny Car championship for Don Schumacher Racing in his third full season competing in one of drag racing’s top two categories.
 But the following year the team suffered through a season when it never won a race title or pole, and didn’t qualify for the six-race Countdown to the Championship playoff and finished 11th in the standings.